PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 An understanding of **threads** and **processes** is also useful when discussing parallel programming concepts.

-If you consider the code you need to run as one big job, to run that code in parallel you'll want to divide that one big job into several, smaller *tasks*^[Although confusing at times, in SLURM scripts, the word tasks generally refers to processes.].
+If you consider the code you need to run as one big job, to run that code in parallel you'll want to divide that one big job into several, smaller *tasks*^[Note that in SLURM scripts, the word task can be used to refer to a process.].
 This is the general idea behind parallel programming.

 When tasks are run as **threads**, the tasks all share direct access to a common region of memory.
 The mulitple threads are considered to belong to one process.

-When tasks run as distinct **processes**, each get their own siloed memory to run within–even if run on the same computer.
+When tasks run as distinct **processes**, each process gets its own individual region of memory–even if run on the same computer.

-To put it even more simply, processes have their own memory, while threads belong to a process and share memory.
+To put it even more simply, processes have their own memory, while threads belong to a process and share memory with all of the other threads belonging to that process.

 <!--- Current attempt for images & captions.
 Works, but a hack.
 Probably not consdiered accessible. --->
 |<img src="diagrams/comp.png" alt="One empty rectangle."/>|<img src="diagrams/comp_threads.png" alt="One rectangle, inside of which is a small circle representing one process.
 There are four separate lines stemming from the circle, representing four threads."/>|<img src="diagrams/comp_processes.png" alt="One rectangle, inside of which are two small circles representing two processes.
 There is one  line stemming from each circle, representing one thread per process."/>|